 Social networking has a large part of the entire internet population.
 If you are on social and your presence is not being felt, you are causing your rankings to suffer.
 As a fact, other than the hidden benefits it has on SEO, social signals are gaining more ground as a ranking factor.

 The people you want to target with your content are mostly hanging on social media platforms.
-The more you interact with them, the better they familiarize with your brand, and desire to consume more content from you.
+The more you interact with them, the better they familiarize themselves with your brand, and desire to consume more content from you.

 12. Not promoting your content